ibm-uglab/IGC-trial/README.md

 <li> I want to uninstall the IGC.

 Use the script posted in the repository.
-Scripts are different for different operating systems.
-Download the scripts and from your terminal go to the dorectory where you have downloaded the script.
-Just run `./<script-name.ext>`.
-By doing this, we will remove the IGC container as well as the IGC docker image from your machine.
+Scripts are different for different operating systems. `clearIGC_Mac.sh` and `clearIGC_Win.bat` for mac and windows respectively.
+Download the scripts and from your terminal go to the directory where you have downloaded the script.
+Just run `./<script-name.ext>` it will remove the IGC container as well as the IGC docker image from your machine.